jasonssl/lucky_4d/README.md

 ## Contributions Welcome! ##
 We welcome any contributions to this fun project!
 If you have any improvements or bug fixes, don't hesitate to submit a pull request.
 Let's make the Lucky Number Predictor even better!

+#creditstoChatGPT for making this readme file fun! :D